python-cffi/cffi/doc/source/index.rst

 buffer interface.
 This is the opposite of ``ffi.buffer()``.
-It gives a (read-write) reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in types str or unicode or bytearray.
+It gives a (read-write) reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in types str or unicode or bytearray (or buffers/memoryviews on them).
 It is meant to be used on objects containing large quantities of raw data, like ``array.array`` or numpy arrays.
 It supports both the old buffer API (in Python 2.x) and the new memoryview API.
 The original object is kept alive (and, in case